 Being accused of a federal crime without the correct attorney on your side could result in you paying hefty fines, serving probation, or, in the worst-case scenario, could result in you serving years in prison.
 Having such marks on your criminal record could affect the rest of your future.

-To avoid harsh punishments, please don’t hesitate to contact The Law Place serving Venice today for a free consultation at (941) 444-4444.
+To avoid harsh punishments, please don’t hesitate to contact one of our Venice criminal defense lawyers today for a free consultation at (941) 444-4444.
 Our phone lines are open 24 hours a day, seven days a week.

 What Is a Federal Crime?